bhuvangujjarbhuvan-ctrl/automation-qa-assessment/README.md

 The workflow fetches cryptocurrency market data every hour, transforms the response, and validates price conditions automatically.

 ## Error Handling
-Workflow designed to avoid silent failures and support stable execution.
+Error handling was implemented using conditional workflow logic and safe execution flow to avoid silent failures.